Grief turns to anger over Kabul suicide attack

 Officials have been pushing people to register amid fears a low turnout will undermine the credibility of the polls, which are seen as a test run for next year's presidential vote.

-Independent Election Commission spokesman Shafi Jalali said Sunday's attack would not interrupt election preparations.
+Independent Election Commission (IEC) spokesman Shafi Jalali said Sunday's attack would not interrupt preparations.

-"We hold meetings with security force almost every day and they have assured us that they will provide security for all voter registration centres," Jalali told AFP.
+"We hold meetings with security forces almost every day and they have assured us that they will provide security for all voter registration centres," Jalali told AFP.

 "The process has not been interrupted and it will continue."